yongrenjie/penguins/README.md

 ## Penguins: an Easy, NPE-free Gateway to Unpacking and Illustrating NMR Spectra

 `penguins` is a Python 3 package intended mainly for generating publication-quality plots of NMR spectra in a programmatic, reproducible fashion.
+It also performs a very small number of processing and analysis of NMR spectra, namely integration as well as generation of projections/slices.

 ### Install